ndkshr/FacialCompositeSynthesis/README.md

 right direction.
 Typically, the generator is of main interest the discriminator is an adaptive loss function that gets discarded once the generator has been trained.

-The generation of high-resolution images is dicult because higher resolution makes it easier to tell the generated images apart from training images, thus drastically amplifying the gradient problem.
+The generation of high-resolution images is diffcult because higher resolution makes it easier to tell the generated images apart from training images, thus drastically amplifying the gradient problem.
 Large resolutions also necessitate using smaller mini batches due to memory constraints, further compromising training stability.
 The key insight is that we can grow both the generator and discriminator progressively,